Caring for someone with dementia can be a 24-hour job and one that often takes over any relationship you both may have had before.

+In Barnsley, around 3,000 people over 65 have dementia, and this figure is set to rise to 4,800 by 2030.
 When someone is diagnosed with dementia, the focus is primarily on the services they may need in place to continue living as independently as possible.

 Some carers need practical support around issues with mobility, incontinence or work and pensions; others come for regular social contact that may have fallen by the wayside since becoming a carer; and there are those who just want to talk to people going through similar situations to feel like they are not alone.

 BIADS also has many sessions throughout the month for people with dementia, such as the Singers group, Zoom Yoga, Time for Tea group and Walking group.
 Referrals are also welcomed for their gentle exercise and dancing classes to keep people mobile.

 The BIADS team organises various social events throughout the year as well as two UK holidays in early summer and November for members to enjoy some time together away from Barnsley.

 BIADS continue to advocate the importance of improving diagnosis rates of dementia.
 Memory loss is not just a sign of getting older.
 There are over 100 types of dementia that can affect people in various and unpredictable ways, causing complex cognitive and behavioural symptoms.
 An early diagnosis gives people and their loved ones the chance to adjust to any changes and access support that is available from organisations like BIADS.